Mass surveillance in the United States: Surveillance cameras

-Wide Area Persistent Surveillance (also Wide Area Motion Imaging) is a form of airborne surveillance system that collects pattern-of-life data by recording motion images of an area larger than a city – in sub-meter resolution.
+Wide-area motion imagery (WAMI), also known as wide-area persistent surveillance, is a form of airborne surveillance system that collects pattern-of-life data by recording motion images of an area larger than a city – in sub-meter resolution.
 This video allows for anyone within the field of regard to be tracked – both live and retroactively, for forensic analysis.
 The use of sophisticated tracking algorithms applied to the WAMI dataset also enables mass automated geo-location tracking of every vehicle and pedestrian.
 WAMI sensors are typically mounted on manned airplanes, drones, blimps and aerostats.
-WAMI is currently in use on the southern border of the US and has been deployed in Baltimore, Dayton Ohio as well as in Los Angeles, specifically targeting Compton.
-Wide Area Persistent Surveillance systems such as ARGUS WAMI are capable of live viewing and recording a 68 square mile area with enough detail to view pedestrians and vehicles and generate chronographs.
+WAMI is currently in use on the southern border of the US and in the past has been deployed in Baltimore, Dayton, and Compton, California in 2012.
+An aerial motion imagery surveillance system was deployed more narrowly in Lancaster, California starting in 2012.
+WAMI systems such as ARGUS WAMI are capable of live viewing and recording a 68 square mile area with enough detail to view pedestrians and vehicles and generate chronographs.
 These WAMI cameras, such as Gorgon Stare, Angelfire, Hiper Stare, Hawkeye and ARGUS, create airborne video so detailed that pedestrians can be followed across the city through forensic analysis.
 This allows investigators to rewind and playback the movements of anyone within this 68 square mile area for hours, days or even months at a time depending on the airframe the WAMI sensors are mounted on.
 JLENS, a surveillance aerostat scheduled for deployment over the east coast of the US, is a form of WAMI that uses sophisticated radar imaging along with electro-optical WAMI sensors to enable mass geo-location tracking of ground vehicles.

-While a resistance to the domestic deployment of WAMI has emerged in areas where the public has learned of the technologies use, the deployments have been intentionally hidden from the public, as in Compton California, where the mayor learned about the surveillance from groups like the American Civil Liberties Union, Teame Zazzu and the Center for Investigative Reporting.